Franklin Towers

 Franklin Towers is a 16-story high-rise building located in Portland, Maine, at the corner of Franklin Street and Cumberland Avenue, rising to a height of 175 ft.
 Construction was completed in 1969, and its primary use is residential.
+It was listed on the National Register of Historic Places in 2024.

 It affords residency, administered by the Portland Housing Authority (PHA), to people who meet criteria such as retirement age, disability, and limited income.
 Through PHA, residents pay up to 30% of their adjusted income for rent.
-It is the tallest residential building, and the fourth tallest overall in the state.
+Until 2023, when it was overtaken by 201 Federal Street, it was the tallest residential building in Maine.